google/gnxi/oc_config_validate/docs/testclasses.md

      *  `model`: Python binding class to check the JSON reply against. like `system.config.config`.
      *  `want_json`: Expected JSON-IETF value.
+     *  `retries`: Optional.
+Number of retries if the assertion fails.
+     *  `retry_delay`: Optional.
+Delay, in seconds, between retries.
+Default 10.

         The binding classes are in the `oc_config_validate.models` package.